-When the company's CEO and CFO, having completed Executive development program at the Prague University of Economics and Business, presented a proposal to our company's managers to transform the enterprise into a lean firm according to ROI, including basic changes of the information system, I was the lone opponent.
+When the company's CEO and CFO, having completed a two-day Executive development program at the Prague University of Economics and Business, presented a proposal to our company's managers to transform the enterprise into a lean firm according to ROI, including basic changes of the information system, I was the lone opponent.
 I have worked in IT for nearly 15 years.
-I myself programmed a substantial part of the information system, and so I had the opportunity to look deep into the nuts and bolts of ERP.
-A basic change of these traditional systems seemed impossible to me.
-As soon as they began working at our company, the staff of the CEPC consulting firm addressed the need to rework all process routings and replace all time standards as a necessary condition for introducing lean production.
-This involved over 4,000 active product parts, over 70,000 operations, and more than 200,000 time standards on which our standardizers worked for dozens of years.
+I myself programmed a substantial part of the information system, and so I had the opportunity to look deep into the nuts and bolts of ERP systems.
+A basic change of these traditional, conceptually identical systems seemed impossible to me.

-The absurdity of the target, in my eyes, only grew when addressing the requirement to break down operations into microphases and to set detailed parameters for each of them.
-To me, this meant millions of manual data entries into the IS and unimaginable demands to determine the correct data values.
-On the other hand, based on video recordings and analyses, the CEPC consultants documented for us how our standards are incorrect, and completely unusable for planning and managing lean manufacturing.
+As soon as they began working at our company, the staff of the CEPC consulting firm addressed the need to rework all process routings and replace all time standards as a necessary condition for introducing truly lean production.
+This involved over 4,000 active product parts, over 70,000 operations, and more than 200.000 time standards determined outside the IS, on which technologists and standardizers had been working for dozens of years.
+The absurdity of the target, in my eyes, only grew when addressing the requirement to break down operations into microphases and to set detailed physical and financial parameters for each of them.
+To me, this meant tens of millions of hand data records into the IS and unimaginable demands on determining standards, as well as financial numbers outside of ERP.
+On the other hand, based on video recordings and analyses the CEPC consultants documented for us how our standards were incorrect and were unusable for planning and managing lean production.
 So, I felt that we were in a trap - facing the need to solve a key problem, but in terms of the work required the problem could not be solved.
 Today all of us at the company know that the problem can be solved, very effectively, but not by procedures that are traditionally used.
+The description of the process encompassed science - mathematics in particular, in a way we had never heard of, had never thought about, had never dreamed of.

-The description and standardization of processes in PPROI encompass science - especially mathematics, in a way we had never heard of, had never thought about, had never dreamed of.
 Today I speak of PPROI as the harbinger of a new generation of information systems.
 PPROI's characteristics exceed all imaginable criteria.
-For the first time what the term, "integration of data," was supposed to mean really dawned on me.
-The full interrelationship of information through mathematical functions in PPROI automatically projects the physical parameters and prices of individual resources and products into the company's ROI.
-It leads everyone, in all positions in the company, for affecting the ROI as best as he can.
-In ERP this is unimaginable.
+In connection with the properties of PPROI, for the first time what the term, "integration of data," was supposed to mean really dawned on me.
+The full interrelationship of information through mathematical functions in PPROI automatically reflects the physical parameters and prices of individual resources and products on the company's ROI.
+It leads everyone, during improvement or optimization, in all positions in the company, for affecting the ROI as best as he can.
+In ERP systems this is unimaginable.